arexaf/flowhive/README.md

-Here's a complete and professional README.md for your FlowHive project:

-markdown
-Copy
-Edit
 # 🐝 FlowHive

 FlowHive is a modern, collaborative task and project management system designed for teams and organizations.
 Built with **NestJS** and **PostgreSQL**, FlowHive supports workspace-based collaboration, project tracking, task assignments, real-time communication, and more.